 Entertainment – One thing is certain when traveling long term: lengthy transport.
 Whether it be flights, trains or buses, most travel involves significant periods sitting in a seat.
 One of our most essential tools is our Netflix mobile app, which allows movie and TV downloads for offline viewing.
 There is no better way to pass a 10 hour trip than by watching a favorite show or catching up on movies.
 We stock our queue wherever wifi is strong before a trip, especially before traveling in second and third world countries where networks tend to be weaker.
 To make the most out of our experience, we also carry a flexible phone tripod to attach to the seat in front, creating a makeshift seat back screen.

-Make sure that you check out our other posts on the pre-planning process, pre-arrival essentials, and packing which supplement this information!
+Make sure that you check out our other posts on the Trip Planning, including pre-planning process, pre-arrival essentials, and packing which supplement this information!
 There are other items previously discussed which were not also included in this post.